 In downtown Saginaw, Hoyt Library is much more than a superior collection of books.
 The historic architecture alone is a reason to visit.
 It was built in the late 19th century and is an excellent example of Richardson’s Romanesque style.

-The cathedral-like entrance and rich oak interiors make it a stunning space to spend some time.
-Various activities and events are held here throughout the year, acting as a social and cultural center of the city.
+The cathedral-like entrance and rich oak interiors make it a stunning space to explore.
+Various activities and events are held here throughout the year, acting as the city’s social and cultural center.
 If you can, definitely try to catch an open mic night here.

 - Address: 505 Janes Ave, Saginaw (GPS)